 The What Matters working group from West End is led by Janet Rosenberg and comprised of Connie Goldfarb, Elaine Berg, Dorothea Ellern, Robin Gilman-Capon, Satu Ferentz, and Muriel Bermar.
 Several team members have had intensive training from the consultants from Gundersen Health Center and are now certified facilitators.
 Members of the committee will be present on Shabbat morning, January 7, to speak about the program and answer questions

-The program will launch at West End during January and February, with a Shabbat discussion led by the rabbi, a guest speaker, a workshop, and written communications.
+The program launched at West End during January and February, with a Shabbat discussion led by the rabbi, a guest speaker, a workshop, and written communications.
 The program is entirely voluntary and is intended for anyone over the age of 18.

 West End members will be able to schedule a facilitated conversation in complete confidence and at no cost.
 We plan to set up a dedicated phone extension and email box at the synagogue where members can request information or an appointment with a trained facilitator.